 **I used a mixture of oat, wheat and corn bran.

-***I used Trader Joe's Cafe-Free 100% Liquid Egg Whites.
+***I used Trader Joe's Cage-Free 100% Liquid Egg Whites.

 3 tablespoons chopped walnuts